DavideBuffelli/TrASenD/README.md

 # Attention-Based Deep Learning Framework for Human Activity Recognition with User Adaptation

-Reference code for the models presented in the paper:
+Reference code for the models presented in the paper (submitted at ECMLPKDD 2020):
 ```
 @misc{buffelli2020har,
   title={Attention-Based Deep Learning Framework for Human Activity Recognition with User Adaptation},